deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

         {% include figure.html path="/assets/img/2023-11-09-interpretability-of-toy-tasks/phase_51_relu.png" class="img-fluid" %}
     </div>
 </div>
-At high densities (i.e., low sparsities), the ....
-THIGNS This result mirrors the phase diagram in <d-cite key="toymodels"></d-cite> as expected.
+In regimes of high sparsity (i.e., below $1-S=0.1$ on the phase diagram above) the ReLU models are highly polysemantic for all relative feature importances, reflecting an inability to encode featues with a sparse signal.
+In regimes of low sparsity, the model generally embeds the more important of the two features.
+This result mirrors the phase diagram in <d-cite key="toymodels"></d-cite> as expected.

 ### GeLU/SiLU